Quantico season 2: Development

 In March 2016, midway through the first season, American Broadcasting Company (ABC) announced that Quantico had been renewed for a second season.
 Following the season one finale, Joshua Safran told TV Guide the storyline of the second season, saying it will focus on the contrasting working ethics of the FBI and the CIA, saying: "The CIA is very much about getting information and figuring things out before they happen and before they grow into something that will be a bigger problem, whereas the FBI is very much about an immediate problem that arises that they need to fix or keep under control.
 They work together really well and I thought that was something I hadn't really seen before."

 Safran also said they were planning to make the second season more mature and darker than its predecessor to minimize confusion for the viewers.
 He called the second season more cohesive and said its structure would mirror the first season.
 In another interview, he confirmed the narrative would be slower than the previous season's, saying, "It will be a little bit of flash forward, but the majority will be, what I like to call, the present".
-In an interview with TV Line, Safran said the show's storyline would switch to a single timeline following the fourteenth episode; his intention after resolving all of the storyline.
+In an interview with TVLine, Safran said the show's storyline would switch to a single timeline following the fourteenth episode; his intention after resolving all of the storyline.
 The second season was produced by ABC Studios in association with The Mark Gordon Company and Random Acts Productions.
 Safran, Mark Gordon, Robert Partner, Nicholas Pepper and Jorge Zamacona served as the executive producers.